Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Simulation Results

-Figure \ref{fig:ISAC_outageprob} shows the outage probability of optimization problem \eqref{prob1} versus the average achievable rate of the legitimate user for different resource allocation schemes.
-An outage occurs when optimization problem \eqref{prob1} is infeasible for the desired achievable rate $\overline{R}_{\mathrm{req}_k}$ of the legitimate users.
-In particular, we first generate $100$ channel realizations for the considered ISAC system and solve the approximated problem in \eqref{prob2} for a given $\overline{R}_{\mathrm{req}_k}$.
-Then, we count the number of solutions that satisfy constraint C4 of \eqref{prob2}, denoted by $I_{\mathrm{fea}}$, and the outage probability is computed as $1-\frac{I_{\mathrm{fea}}}{100}$.\footnote{For baseline scheme 2, we take the feasible solutions of \eqref{prob2} back to the original problem \eqref{prob1} and count the number of solutions that satisfy constraint C4 of \eqref{prob1}.
-For the proposed scheme and baseline scheme 1, feasibility of \eqref{prob2} also implies feasibility of \eqref{prob1} due to the adopted safe approximation.} As expected, the outage probability of the proposed scheme and baseline schemes 1 and 2 are monotonically non-decreasing as $\overline{R}_{\mathrm{req}_k}$ increases.
-Yet, compared to the two baseline schemes, the proposed scheme can significantly reduce the outage probability thanks to the proposed optimization framework.
+Figure \ref{fig:ISAC_outageprob} shows the infeasibility rate of optimization problem \eqref{prob1} versus the average achievable rate of the legitimate users for different resource allocation schemes.
+Infeasibility occurs if a solution that simultaneously satisfies the desired achievable rate $\overline{R}_{\mathrm{req}_k}$ requirement and all the other constraints in optimization problem \eqref{prob1} cannot be found.
+To this end, we first generate $100$ random channel realizations for the considered ISAC system and solve the approximated problem in \eqref{prob2} for a given $\overline{R}_{\mathrm{req}_k}$.
+Then, we count the number of feasible solutions of \eqref{prob1}, denoted by $I_{\mathrm{fea}}$, and compute the infeasibility rate as $1-\frac{I_{\mathrm{fea}}}{100}$.
+As expected, the infeasibility rates of the proposed scheme and baseline schemes 1 and 2 are monotonically non-decreasing as $\overline{R}_{\mathrm{req}_k}$ increases.
+Yet, compared to the two baseline schemes, the proposed scheme can significantly reduce the infeasibility rate thanks to the proposed optimization framework.
 In particular, for larger values of $\overline{R}_{\mathrm{req}_k}$, the DFRC BS employing the proposed scheme is able to flexibly prioritize the legitimate users with unfavorable channel conditions by extending the duration of the snapshots of the synthesized beam pattern.
-For comparison, in addition to the non-robust baseline scheme 2, we also study the outage probability of another non-robust scheme, i.e., the proposed scheme taking CSI uncertainty not into account.
+For comparison, in addition to the non-robust baseline scheme 2, we also study the infeasibility rate of another non-robust scheme, i.e., the proposed scheme taking CSI uncertainty not into account.
 Specifically, for this non-robust scheme, we solve an optimization problem similar to \eqref{prob1} but treat the estimated CSI of the legitimate users and angle of the potential eavesdroppers as perfect.
 Also, the multi-path fading component is assumed to be absent in the potential eavesdroppers channels.
-The outage probability of this non-robust scheme is computed in a similar way as that of baseline scheme 2.
-As can be observed from Figure \ref{fig:ISAC_outageprob}, because of the CSI uncertainty in the ISAC system, the non-robust scheme leads to roughly $10\%$ outage probability even for a low average achievable rate constraint of the legitimate users.
-As $\overline{R}_{\mathrm{req}_k}$ increases, the non-robust scheme yields a very high outage probability compared to the proposed scheme.
-These results not only underscore the effectiveness of the proposed scheme in facilitating high data-rate communications, but also underline the importance of taking into account the CSI uncertainty of both the legitimate users and the potential eavesdroppers for a resource allocation algorithm design for ISAC systems.
+The infeasibility rate of this non-robust scheme is computed in a similar way as that of baseline scheme 2.
+As can be observed from Figure \ref{fig:ISAC_outageprob}, because of the CSI uncertainty in the ISAC system, the non-robust scheme leads to roughly $10\%$ infeasibility rate even for a low average achievable rate constraint of the legitimate users.
+As $\overline{R}_{\mathrm{req}_k}$ increases, the non-robust scheme yields a very high infeasibility rate compared to the proposed scheme.
+These results not only underscore the effectiveness of the proposed scheme in facilitating high data-rate communications, but also underline the importance of taking into account the CSI uncertainty of both the legitimate users and the potential eavesdroppers for robust resource allocation algorithm design for ISAC systems.